Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Digital Simulation of Spin Systems

 the physics of which depends strongly on the geometry of the underlying lattice.
 Since the degrees of freedom in the Hamiltonian are spin-$\frac{1}{2}$ observables, it is possible to associate each degree of freedom with a qubit on a quantum device, without the need for additional transformations (for example, the Jordan-Wigner transformation in the case of fermionic degrees of freedom).

 To perform such a digital simulation, the unitary time evolution is approximated using the usual Trotter expansion~\cite{trotter_product_1959, suzuki_generalized_1976, hatano_finding_2005},

 where $\tau = t / N$.
+Since the individual terms $h_{X}$ in the Hamiltonian each involve only a small number of sites, the unitary operators appearing in the product on the right can be efficiently simulated using gates natively available on a quantum device~\cite{lloyd_universal_1996, nielsen_quantum_2010}.
 Such a Trotter expansion of course involves some degree of approximation.
-The true Hamiltonian being simulated in such a time evolution can be found using the \textit{Baker-Campbell-Hausdorff} (BCH) formula, which to first order in the Trotter step size is given according to
+The effective Hamiltonian which is actually being evolved in such a simulation can be found by using the \textit{Baker-Campbell-Hausdorff} (BCH) formula to recombine the product into a single exponential, which to first order in the Trotter step size yields

 where $X < Y$ when the term $h_{X}$ appears to the left of $h_{Y}$ in the Trotter product.
-Since the individual terms $h_{X}$ in the Hamiltonian involve only a small number of sites, the unitary operators appearing as products in the Trotterized time evolution can be efficiently simulated using gates natively available on a quantum device~\cite{lloyd_universal_1996, nielsen_quantum_2010}.
+Our analysis will generally neglect this first-order correction to the Hamiltonian, though we will study the accuracy of this choice later.